 Little Buckeye Children’s Museum in Mansfield: Exhibits in the arts, sciences, transportation, and imagination play for ages 2-12.
 See website for hours.
 Admission is $12 for 2 and up.

 Comfort Inn Splash Harbor is Bellville is a great affordable option for a “trip” that is just one or two nights and totally affordable.
 Kids love staying in hotels, and this one has an amazing pool area, including water slides, hot tubs, fountains, and so much more.

 Indoor places to play

-The weather is always unpredictable in March and April, so keep this HUGE list of FREE Indoor Places to play for when you need to get out of the house and let the kids play off some energy for an hour or two!
+The weather is always unpredictable in March and April, so keep this HUGE list of FREE and cheap Indoor Places to play for when you need to get out of the house and let the kids play off some energy for an hour or two!
 I’m highlighting a few options below, but check out the list if you are looking for other ideas.